AndreaCeccarelli/metrics_model/README.md

 # metrics_model

-### Repository of the paper SUBMITTED
+### Repository of the paper "Safety-aware metrics for object detectors in autonomous driving"
-Paper available on arxiv

 ## Abstract and scope of the repo